 One thing that is certain about the projects we carried out in the last couple of years, is the diversity of the subject matter: From an educational installation about eggs to selling meat in a public auction, and from theorizing about yoghurt to contextualizing saffron.
 This diversity exemplifies the endless possibilities that lay within food design.
 Nonetheless, there is a regularly recurring concept in our work, namely the interaction between crafts, industry and time.
 Have a look at some of our projects!

-When we design, we stick to one guideline: imagining and generating concepts.
-The process and progress that we go through while developing a concept is equally as important as the final product.
-We don't only consider the given question, but also research the wider context.
+Our clients include market leaders in the European food industry.
+Not only do we deliver commissioned work, but we offer our consulting services to big food companies on a wide variety of inquiries.
+We don't only consider the given question/challenge, but also research the wider context.
 Experience has shown us that a question usually stems from another question.
 In our critical stance and coupled with our creativity we search avidly for all the answers.
 With this approach we continue to succeed at paving the way for commercial projects and new breakthroughs.
 We like to look ahead.
 As designers, we are keen to propose answers to questions that are yet to be posed.

 On request, we can provide you with references from other clients.
 Please get in touch!

 For centuries, Zeeland has been a refuge for religious refugees.
 Among others, the Huguenots, who as protestants had no religious freedom in 17th and 18th »